About Our Listed Building Surveys

 Listed building surveys are detailed inspections of buildings deemed as being of special architectural or historic interest.
 They identify defects or problems with buildings, and make recommendations for repairs or improvements.

-Listed building surveys consist of two parts, a physical inspection of the property and a detailed report.
-This type of survey is suitable for traditionally constructed older buildings and provides the greatest level of detail.
+Our surveys consist of two parts, a physical inspection of the property and a detailed report.
+This describes the condition of the buildings and other issues that may affect your purchase or occupation of the property.
+These surveys are suitable for traditionally constructed, historic buildings and provide the greatest level of detail.

-Surveying listed, historic and traditionally constructed buildings requires experience, academic training and considerable mental agility to make sense of what can often turn out to be an amalgamation of different building phases.
+Surveying listed, historic and traditionally constructed buildings requires experience, academic training and considerable mental agility.
+Making sense of what may be an amalgamation of different building phases can be challenging!

-“Choosing the right level of listed building survey is important, finding the right Surveyor is essential, at Nicholson Price Associates we will deliver the right type of survey for your listed building.
-Our professional team is here to help you all the way!”
+“Choosing the right surveyor is important, choosing the right survey is essential.
+At Nicholson Price Associates we deliver the right type of survey for your building.
+Our professionals are here to help you all the way!”

-We are mindful that every Listed Building is unique and that it is likely to have been subject to later alterations using materials and techniques that can sometimes have unintended consequences.
+We are mindful that every building is unique and that it is likely to have been subject to later alterations using materials and techniques that can sometimes have unintended consequences.

-We take great care to identify and record historically or architecturally significant fabric and explain the cause and implication of any defects that may be present.
+Great care is taken to identify and record historically or architecturally significant fabric and explain the cause and implication of any defects that may be present.

-Nearly all pre-purchase building surveys will be non-destructive.
+Nearly all listed building surveys are non-destructive.
 Our training and experience allows us to provide a balanced realistic assessment of the risks posed by the potential presence of latent defects, and advise whether further destructive surveying may be appropriate.